-The Food and Lodging Program works to protect Vermonters’ health and prevent disease by promoting sanitation and ensuring food safety.
-To accomplish this, over 6,000 restaurants, bakeries, caterers, and food processors—where food is prepared, served, processed, or stored—are licensed and regularly inspected.
-Lodging facilities including hotels, bed & breakfasts, and children’s camps are also regulated by the Food and Lodging Program.
+The Food and Lodging Program works to protect health and prevent disease by promoting sanitation and food safety.
+To accomplish this, we license and inspect over 6,000 places where food is prepared, served, processed, or stored.
+We also regulate lodging facilities including hotels, bed & breakfasts, and children’s camps.

 If you sell food or offer lodging to the public, you will need a Health Department license in most cases.
 The Food & Lodging Program is here is to assist you in that process.

 How to Get a License From the Health Department

 - Determine which license you need, and review the regulations.
 Find information if you have a home-based food business.

 - Submit an application and license fees by mail 30 days before opening.